Ruckz279/MobileComputingProject/README.md

 DAILY DIET PLAN – An android mobile application prototype (Mobile Computing Project CS855)

-1)	Description of project:
+## 1)	Description of project:

-This project, ‘Daily Diet Plan’ is an android mobile application prototype to integrate the Food Data Central API \cite{API} developed as part of CS 855 Mobile Computing course project requirement.
-The 'Daily Diet Plan' application allows the user to plan their daily meals based on the personal calorie requirements.
+‘Daily Diet Plan’ is an android mobile application prototype to integrate the Food Data Central API \cite{API} developed as part of CS 855.
+This application allows the user to plan their daily meals based on the personal calorie requirements.
 Being a beginner in Android development and Kotlin programming language, this project is proposed to learn and explore the process of API integration, implementation and use of different user interface elements in an android app through facilitating the daily diet plan application requirements.

-2)      Features list
+## 2)      Features list

-The application begins with user information gathering.Provide the daily diet plan application with your information including age in years, sex, height in centimeter, weight in kilogram, and your activity rate in a scale from 1 to 5 as described below.
+• Enter user information - The application begins with user information gathering.Provide the daily diet plan application with your information including age in years, sex, height in centimeter, weight in kilogram, and your activity rate in a scale from 1 to 5 as described below.

 • The activity rate selection is from five categories: